 Example

-Let’s say you’re 30 years old as of 2024, and that you expect to work until age 70.
-Your expected retirement date would be in the year 2064.
-So, investing in a target-date fund with a target retirement date of 2060 or 2065 (or even a combination of the two) would make sense.
+Let’s say you turned 35 years old in 2025, and that you expect to work until age 70.
+Your expected retirement date would be in the year 2060.
+So, investing in a target-date fund with a target retirement date of 2060 would make sense.

 What if your expected retirement age changes?
 No problem!
 Target-date funds are normal mutual funds and can be bought or sold as your needs change.